 XAttrib(w,x1,...) retrieves and/or sets window and context attributes.
 It generates strings encoding the value of the attribute(s) in question.
 If called with more than two arguments, it prefixes each value by the attribute name and an equals sign (=).
 If x_i is a window, subsequent attributes apply to x_i .
-XAttrib() fails if it is given an invalid attribute name or if is is unable to set the attribute to the requested value.
+XAttrib() fails if an attempt is made to set the attribute font, fg, bg, or pattern to a value that is not supported.
+A run-time error occurs for an invalid attribute name or invalid value.